awsseverity: workaround

 Enable CloudTrail and look at the API calls the identity tried.
 The CloudTrail event shows the exact action.
 Build a policy with just those actions.

-disclosure:Errordex runs AdSense and has zero affiliate links or sponsored content.
-Every fix is manually verified against official sources listed in the “sources” sidebar.
+disclosure:Errordex runs AdSense, has zero third-party affiliate or sponsored links, and occasionally links to the editor’s own paid digital products (clearly labelled).
+Every fix is cross-referenced against the official sources listed in the “sources” sidebar before it ships.
 If a fix here didn’t work for you, please email so we can update the page.